nodana/nodana-cli/README.md

 # Nodana CLI

 This is the official CLI tool for [Nodana](https://nodana.io).
 With this package you can spin up Bitcoin and Lightning infrastructure in the cloud without needing to worry about setting up and running your own servers.
-We currently support two software packages (phoenixd and fedimintd) with more to come.
+We currently support phoenixd.

 To get started, install the package globally;